Berber languages: Numerals

 Many Berber languages have lost use of their original numerals from three onwards due to the influence of Arabic; Tarifit has lost all except one.
 Languages that may retain all their original numerals include Tashelhiyt, Tuareg, Ghadames, Ouargla, and Zenaga.

 Original Berber numerals agree in gender with the noun they describe, whereas the borrowed Arabic forms do not.

-The numerals 1-10 in Tashelhiyt and Mali Tuareg are as follows:
+The numerals 1–10 in Tashelhiyt and Mali Tuareg are as follows:

-Sentence Structure
+Sentence structure

 Sentences in Berber languages can be divided into verbal and non-verbal sentences.
 The topic, which has a unique intonation in the sentence, precedes all other arguments in both types.

 Verbal sentences have a finite verb, and are commonly understood to follow verb–subject–object word order (VSO).
 Some linguists have proposed opposing analyses of the word order patterns in Berber languages, and there has been some support for characterizing Taqbaylit as discourse-configurational.

-Existential, attributive, and locational sentences in most Berber languages are expressed with a non-verbal sentence, which have no finite verb.
+Existential, attributive, and locational sentences in most Berber languages are expressed with non-verbal sentences, which have no finite verb.
 In these sentences, the predicate follows the noun, with the predicative particle d sometimes in between.
 Two examples, one without and one with a subject, are given from Kabyle as follows:

 Non-verbal sentences may use the verb meaning "to be," which exists in all Berber languages.
 An example from Tarifit is given as follows: